vanus-labs/docs/user-manual/how-to/produce-events/using-sdk.md

 **Prerequisites**

-1. Ensure that the eventbus named quick-start has been created.
+1. Ensure that the Eventbus named quick-start has been created.
-2. Modify the endpoint to the endpoint of the vanus controller in the test environment.
+2. Modify the endpoint to the endpoint of the Vanus controller in the test environment.

 **Sample code**